noefp/ppatens_db/README.md

  If you wan't to change database username/pw, change the connection string in pp_database_data.php.

  # Requirements
  To work the application needs a linux machine with installed find.
 It's also possible to use windows-machines - in this case you have to change the find command in pp_blastdbcmd.php to a executable returning the same result.
 The database to use should be postgres.
+If possible use postgres 10 or above - othervise the <% operator is not supported and the gin search should use old like syntax.
+In this case change $postgres_version to 10 in pp_database_data.php.